GCSBOSS/golog/README.md

 // Crate a new logger.
 var log = new GoLog();

-// Add a Writable Stream to receive log entries. log.addStream( 'my-stdout', process.stdout );

-// Add a file where to write log entries. log.addFile( 'my-file', '/path/to/file' );
 ```

 3. Create new log entries with one of the supported levels: